Spatial moment dynamics and biomass density equations provide complementary, yet limited, descriptions of pattern formation in individual-based simulations: Results and Discussion

+The biomass density field equation does not describe the formation of non-periodic spatial patterns, but it can exhibit a symmetry-breaking instability that destabilizes the homogeneous solution and leads to periodic density solutions \cite{Lefever1997,Borgogno2009}.
+Therefore, we tested how accurately Eq.\,\eqref{eq:PDE-mf} describes the individual-based simulations in the parameter regime where these show periodic patterns.
+We obtained the onset of pattern formation by performing a linear stability analysis around the non-trivial homogeneous solution

+which in the SMD approximation corresponds to imposing $Z_2=Z_1^2$.
+The linear stability analysis is a standard technique in pattern formation theory that consists on adding small spatiotemporal perturbations to a homogeneous solution of the density equation and calculating the perturbation growth rate.
+If this growth rate is positive, the perturbation will grow in space and time and could lead to spatial patterns.
+If perturbations tend to decay, then the uniform solution is stable and patterns do not form \cite{meron2015nonlinear}.
+We consider perturbations of the form $\langle n(\mathbf{x})\rangle = \langle n\rangle_h + \Delta n \, e^{i \mathbf{k}\cdot \mathbf{x} + \lambda(\mathbf{k})t}$, where $\Delta n$ is the perturbation amplitude.
+Inserting this perturbation ansatz in Eq.\,\eqref{eq:PDE-mf} and linearizing around the homogeneous equilibrium, we obtain a perturbation growth rate,

 where $F[]$ indicates a Fourier transform operation.
-The onset of pattern formation is defined by the parameter values such that $\lambda(\mathbf{k}_c)=0$, where $\mathbf{k}_c$ is the non-zero Fourier mode at which the perturbation growth rate is maximum.
-Therefore, we can define the region where patterns might exist by scanning the $s, r_c$ parameter space and testing for the pattern onset condition.
+The onset of pattern formation is defined by the parameter values such that $\lambda(\mathbf{k}_c)=0$, where $\mathbf{k}_c$ is the non-zero Fourier mode at which the perturbation growth rate is maximum, and we can define the parameter combinations where patterns might form by scanning the ($s, r_c$) parameter space and testing for $\lambda(\mathbf{k}_c)\geq 0$.